Canadian Tulip Festival: History

 In the years following Queen Juliana's original donation, Ottawa became famous for its tulips and in 1953 the Ottawa Board of Trade and photographer Malak Karsh organized the first "Canadian Tulip Festival".
 Queen Juliana returned to celebrate the festival in 1967, and Princess Margriet returned in 2002 to celebrate the 50th anniversary of the festival.

 For many years, the festival featured a series of outdoor music concerts in addition to the tulips.
 The 1972 festival saw Liberace give an opening concert, and at the 1987 festival, Canadian singer Alanis Morissette made her first appearance at the age of 12.
 The Trews first became widely known after opening for Big Sugar at the 2003 festival.
 Montreal's General Rudie also gained exposure early in their career with a performance at the 2000 festival.

 For a dozen years between 1994 and 2006, the Canadian Tulip Festival celebrated countries all across the world who have also adopted the tulip as a symbol of international friendship.

 In the early 2000s, the festival became less focused on tulips, with more emphasis placed on other attractions such as the concerts and a crafts fair.
 Additionally, weather over the past years had affected admissions and ticket sales; when poor weather and low ticket sales for a performance by The Guess Who in 2003 made the festival lose an estimated $100,000, later concerts featured less-prominent bands, but these led to even lower ticket sales due to audiences' unfamiliarity with them, only lowered by worsening weather.
 In October 2006 the festival filed for bankruptcy.
 Despite a bailout of $75,000 from the city, in 2006 the festival had only $65,000 against debts of $750,000.
 To rescue the festival, David Luxton, CEO of Ottawa-based explosive detection systems manufacturer Allen-Vanguard, purchased the debt to allow it to reorganize.

 In 2007, the festival was reorganised under new leadership.
 Park admission charges were eliminated and a new feature called Celebridée: a Celebration of Ideas was introduced.
 Another component of the 2007 festival was a fund-raising effort in support of War Child Canada.
 Celebridée continued to grow since its inception in 2007.
 2008's speakers included Sir Salman Rushdie, Wired's Chris Anderson, author Jared Diamond, and pianist Angela Hewitt.

-Crown-shaped orange Liberation75-tulips (formerly known as the Orange Emperor variety) in 2005.

 In 2019, the festival once again changed leadership and management, into the hands of a younger board and management team.
 The goal of this team was to "Re-Root" the festival in its history and horticulture.
 The festival was returned to a single site at Commissioners Park, with a Veterans Day ceremony at Beechwood Cemetery.